Pips Answer for Tuesday, November 18, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-18
+NYT Pips easy answer for 2025-11-18

-Answer for 2025-11-18
+Complete answer for 2025-11-18 (Easy)

 I started the day with the Easy puzzle, which felt like a nice warm-up.
 The first thing I noticed was the sum region at the bottom calling for an 8.
 Since I only had four dominoes to work with, the 2-6 was the only pair that could possibly fit there.
 Once I placed that, it forced the 4-4 domino into the vertical slot on the right side because of those 'equals' constraints.
 The 0-0 and 0-6 fell right into place after that to satisfy the remaining empty and equal spots.
 Moving on to the Medium, the sum of 11 at the bottom-left was my anchor.
 I scanned my inventory and realized I had to use pieces of the 6-1 and 2-5 dominoes to make that work.